ashishav07/Colorpo/README.md

 # Colorpo
 Colorpo is developed with a goal of helping the university students.
-We basically provide a platform where alumini and current university students can interact with each other.
+We basically provide a platform where alumni and current university students can interact with each other.
 We encourage sharing of one's experiences be it in university or in the corporate world.
 Our aim is to help